-Check out our recent London dim sum lunch at Min Jiang on the tenth floor of South Kensington’s Royal Garden Hotel.
+See what it’s like to enjoy a London dim sum lunch at Min Jiang on the tenth floor of South Kensington’s Royal Garden Hotel.

-Once our plane landed in London, we hit the ground running and attacked the city’s culinary melting pot with a vengeance.
-We ate bagels that stood up to their New York cousins and devoured shakshuka that mentally transported us to the middle east.
-We even took a dessert tour that featured French macarons and Swiss chocolate.
+Once our plane landed in London, we hit the ground running and explored the city’s culinary melting pot with a vengeance.
+We ate bagels that stood up to their New York cousins and devoured a breakfast that mentally transported us to the middle east.
+We even took a luxury dessert tour that featured French macarons and Swiss chocolate.

-London Dim Sum Lunch at Min Jiang
+London Dim Sum Lunch At Min Jiang

 We were excited to dine here since we have a thing for Chinese food.
 Not only did we spend a month eating our way through China back in 2009, but we also celebrated our wedding rehearsal dinner at a Chinatown restaurant in Philadelphia two years prior.
-But first drinks…

 Within seconds of our departure from the lift (a/k/a the elevator), the attentive Min Jiang staff greeted us with crafted cocktails like the Oriental Mojito, a refreshing concoction with lime, watermelon, sugar, mint, Havana Club Anejo Especial rum and ginger ale.

 This view was just as spectacular, proving that there are stunning views all over London.
 The red clouds at sunset over sites like the London Eye and the Shard added to our spectacular late lunch vista.

 Dim Sum Feast

 Sipping on both hot tea and Valpolicella wine, we remained transfixed by the view of colorful trees and buildings until the food arrived.
 Only then did we tear our eyes away so that we could fully enjoy tasting the wonderful plates of original dim sum.

 We enjoyed Xiao Long Bao (juicy soup dumplings with savory meat filling), crispy Deep Fried Yam Croquettes with Seafood and a Dumpling platter with three types of dumplings.

 “Legendary” Wood-Fired Beijing Duck

-In fact, this was the most authentic duck presentation that we’ve seen since the great duck feasts we experienced in Beijing where uniform slices fanned out for the taking along with pancake wrappers.
-A large variety of dipping sauces like thick sweet hoisin, scallions and pickled vegetables rounded out the showstopping duck course.
-This was royal Chinese cuisine at its best.
+In fact, this was the best duck presentation that we’ve seen since the great duck feasts we experienced in Beijing where uniform slices fanned out for the taking along with pancake wrappers.
+A large variety of dipping sauces like thick sweet hoisin, scallions and pickled vegetables rounded out the show stopping duck course.

 We had fun making little sandwiches with the sliced duck, adding copious amounts of sauce and plenty of green veggies to the homemade pancakes before scarfing them down.
 However, the best part of this course was dipping the crunchy duck skin into granulated sugar.

-We ate the remaining duck with fried noodles as well as a two more dishes – Sichuan-style Sauteed Gong Bao Tiger Prawns and Asparagus with Lotus Root and Black Pepper.
+We ate the remaining duck with fried noodles as well as two more dishes – Sichuan-style Sauteed Gong Bao Tiger Prawns and Asparagus with Lotus Root and Black Pepper.
 This London dim sum lunch was definitely of a case of “more is more”.

 As our bottle of wine reached its end, we knew it was time to leave.
 But we weren’t quite ready to leave the spectacular view and who could blame us.
 So, we extended our stay a bit and nibbled on a dessert course of creamy Egg Custard Tarts and Poached Black Sesame Dumplings.